Spectrometers and Polyphase Filterbanks in Radio Astronomy: Digital systems

 Polyphase filter structures are often more efficient than standard finite impulse response filters when used in sample rate conversion.
 A $\downarrow P$ decimating FIR filter of length $K=MP$ can be constructed from $P$ discrete FIR filter \emph{branches}, each acting upon a different phase.
 The value $M$ is referred to as the number of \emph{polyphase taps} on each branch, such that

 This is known as a decimating polyphase filter.

 Decimating polyphase filter structures are far more efficient than standard FIR-based downsampling techniques.
-If $\downarrow D$ downsampling occurs after the moving average of Equation~\ref{eq:FIR-filter}, we are computing \emph{D} sums, but only keeping 1 in \emph{D} of these.
-This is inefficient; in contrast, Eq.~\ref{eq:FIR-polyphase-filter} only computes values of interest.
+If $\downarrow D$ downsampling occurs after the moving average of \eref{eq:FIR-filter}, we are computing \emph{D} sums, but only keeping 1 in \emph{D} of these.
+This is inefficient; in contrast, \eref{eq:FIR-polyphase-filter} only computes values of interest.